Directed by

 MIRIAM P. DENU (Sister Drobney) is thrilled to be returning to the stage at MLT, because as one of the Founders, Maggie's is home.
 During her almost 50 years of local theater, Miriam has performed numerous roles, including Stephen Hopkins in 1776, Ouiser in Steel Magnolias, General Cartwright in Guys and Dolls, Queen Aggravain (2010) and the Wizard (2023) in Once Upon a Mattress, Dotty/Mrs. Clackett in Noises Off!, Kitty in Charley’s Aunt, Gwen in The Odd Couple, Greta in Witness for the Prosecution, Lydia in Second Bananas, Mrs. Wallworth in Speaking of Murder, Nadine in Nobody Knows I’m a Dog, and numerous ensemble roles.
 She thanks her favorite line runner, Alan — my heart.

-CHRISTINA DiMARTINO (Sultan’s Wife) is thrilled to be on stage at Maggie’s for the first time after many times behind the lights!
+CHRISTINA DiMARTINO (Sultan’s Wife/Manager of Cleaning Staff) is thrilled to be on stage at Maggie’s for the first time after many times behind the lights!
 When not with her theater people, Christina enjoys reading, writing, and all things Disney.
 Her full time job and favorite role is teaching tiny humans.
 Congratulations to the whole cast & crew!
 Love to Mom, Dad, and Michael; to AnnMarie; and to Amanda, the best idea I’ve ever had.
 For Jim.

 DANIELLE FLEMING (Susan Hollander) is happy to be back at Maggie’s Little Theater.
 When she’s not on stage, she’s teaching rambunctious high schoolers who keep her humble and loudly rooting for the home team (LGM).
 Past roles include Shelby in Steel Magnolias (Maggie’s Little Theater), Violet Bick in It’s a Wonderful Life (North Broadway Players), and Audrey in Little Shop of Horrors (QPAC).
 She’s always eternally grateful for the people who show up for her — onstage and off.
 Special cheers to the cast and crew of DDTW; if questioned, we were never here.